samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 ## Judgement

 > Judgement spells were given to great heros by angels and demons to destroy their foes.
 All spells of judgement inflict harm, and the school has deep ties to runic power.
 Judgement spells are often named after the entity that first gave them to man, and frequently require dice to be locked.

+> Spells of judgment frequently use an Athame, or ceremonial blade, made from obsidian as a spellcasting focus.
+Spellcasting involves a highly intricate kata with the blade.
+If the blade is ever used as a weapon it is desecreated and must be ritually cleaned.
+If you are casting and disrupted you take 1 point of damage from the laccrations caused to you by the athame.

 1. Hasmalel, the Named Bullet
   - Range: touch